 NYU Foreign Language Proficiency Exams evaluate knowledge of a foreign language and assign points equivalent to undergraduate credits at U.S. colleges.
 Dictionaries and other reference materials may not be used.
 The test does not require knowledge of technical terms or specialized vocabulary.
+If you are interested in completing this exam, please contact Testing Services prior to registration.
+Students should expect the entire testing process to take between 2-3 months.

 The 12-point exam tests three skills -- listening, reading, and writing -- that are necessary for everyday communication tasks.
 Students are tested on listening comprehension, translation to and from English, and skills in writing in the tested language.
 Test formats vary and may include short answer, multiple choice, and other types of questions.
 The 12-point exam is two hours long.